What Can You Do With a Master's Degree in Education?

 Advance Your Career With a Master's in Education

-To help you achieve your career goals in education, the University of San Diego School of Leadership and Education Sciences (USD SOLES) offers three teacher credential programs and two MEd degree options.
+To help you achieve your career goals in education, the University of San Diego School of Leadership and Education Sciences (USD SOLES) offers three teacher credential programs and an MEd degree option.

-We are committed to supporting and empowering you as you pursue your career goals in education, whether that’s becoming a teacher in the state of California or taking your passion for education beyond the classroom.
+We are committed to supporting and empowering you as you pursue your career goals in education, whether that’s becoming a teacher a California or taking your passion for education beyond the classroom.

-To get started on your own path toward a master's in education, check out our comprehensive resource: How to Become a Teacher in California: A Guide to Getting a Teaching Credential.
+To get started on your path toward a master's in education, check out our comprehensive resource: Teachers for the Next Generation — Getting a Future-Focused Master’s in Education.